UV Glue vs Epoxy for Mixed Materials: Which Bonds?

 Limitations on Mixed Materials

-• Cure access: UV adhesive requires that UV light reach the adhesive to cure it.
-In fully opaque mixed-material assemblies where neither substrate transmits UV, secondary cure mechanisms (heat, moisture, or anaerobic) are needed — or the assembly design must allow UV access from an edge.
+• Cure access: UV adhesive requires that light reach the adhesive to cure it.
+In fully opaque assemblies, secondary cure mechanisms (heat, moisture, or anaerobic) are needed, or the design must allow UV access from an edge.

 • Very low surface energy plastics: Polyethylene, polypropylene, and PTFE require surface treatment (plasma, flame, or primer) before UV adhesive will bond effectively.